 Labor for this project was about $8000 for the contractor, tile installer, and electrician.

 The labor costs will depend on your area.
 If it’s your husband doing the labor then that’s another story!

 In total, this bathroom project was about $13,263.40.

 Way more than we planned to spend but since it’s for an Airbnb the ROI will be worth the investment.

-***Sidenote this project was completed in Sept 2020***
+***Sidenote: This project was completed in September 2020***

 3. Splurge in one area